 Concentration: The Black Aesthetics: Identity through Fashion and Photography

 Born in the countryside of Jamaica, Remiesha was raised in a carefree, open, and vibrant atmosphere.
 With the homespun and rustic values instilled in her by her community, Remiesha immigrated to the concrete jungle of New York City at the tender age of 8.
 She is the fourth eldest of her 14 siblings.
 Growing up in a large family, Remiesha embarked on forging her own identity through fashion.
 She attended BMCC where she pursued her degree in the arts.
 It was at this institution where she became interested in social justice and its connections to photography, fashion, and ultimately one’s identity.
 In her free time, Remiesha likes to read, skate, and upcycle clothing; reinventing them into something new.

-Cascia Thompson (BA ’20)
+Cascia Thompson (BA ’20) (she/her)

-Concentration - Reel Women: Feminism Through a Cinematic Lens
+Concentration: Reel Women: Feminism Through a Cinematic Lens

-Shaina Vallejos (BA ’21)
+Shaina Vallejos Espinoza (BA ’21) (she/her)